salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.target-org.description

 The target org to connect to for updating the application.
-This org must have AppFramework enabled and you must have appropriate permissions to modify applications.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkManageApp user permission to modify applications.
 Both the app and template must exist in this org.

 # flags.api-version.summary